 Photo blog: Postmortal Posts.
 The common reading program at USC (that's the University of South Carolina) hosts a student photo contest called "Picture Me Reading."
 Here is our campus-wide blog for photos of the book (and readers reading the book) at CSUN: Postmortal Posts: CSUN.
 Note that the 2013 common reading book at USC was The Postmortal.

 Staged reading based on excerpts from The Postmortal.
-For more information: contact Dr. Ellyn Gersh Lerner.
+For more information about the Postmortal Performance Project, contact Dr. Ellyn Gersh Lerner before September 12, 2014.

 CSUN Freshman Reading Choice Explores the Cure to Aging.
 CSUN Today, 7 July 2014.

 Seeing Red in the Gene Pool by Matt McCann.
 Lens: Photography, Video and Visual Journalism.
 New York Times, 11 Jun 2014.